bitburner-official/bitburner-vscode/README.md

 ![Image showing API Server context menu in the bitburner game client](https://raw.githubusercontent.com/hexnaught/vscode-bitburner-connector/assets/images/bit-burner-menu-auth-token.png)

+## Start the API-Server

+You need to start the API-Server from Bitburner application 'API Server' context menu.
+Click on "Enable Server" to activate the API-Server.

+Note: If you start the game again then you have to start the API-Server again.

+You can also activate the Autostart via "Enable Autostart" in the 'API Server' context menu.
+Then the API-Server is automatically started with the game every time.

 #### Adding the token to the extension:

 The token will ultimately end up in the workspace configuration (See your workspaces`./.vscode/settings.json`), so you can either: